Endometriosis for Parents: All Guides

 Weight: Some teens gain weight, some lose weight, but most teens stay exactly the same when they are taking hormonal treatment.

-Other side effects: Your daughter’s breasts may feel tender or swollen, her appetite may increase, and/or she may feel bloated.
+Other side effects: Your child’s breasts may feel tender or swollen, their appetite may increase, and/or they may feel bloated.
 Most often, side effects go away within the first 3 to 4 months of taking the hormonal pill.
-If the side effects are severe or if they don’t go away after three cycles, her gynecologist may switch her to a different hormonal pill or talk to her about other types of treatment.
+If the side effects are severe or if they don’t go away after three cycles, their gynecologist may switch them to a different hormonal pill or talk to them about other types of treatment.

 Endometriosis for Parents: How To Take Continuous Oral Contraceptive Pills

-The GYN team will explain to your daughter how to use the Pill pack.
-She will be told to start taking the Pill on a Sunday, on the first day of her menstrual period, or on the day of her appointment with her gynecologist.
+The GYN team will explain to your child how to use the Pill pack.
+They will be told to start taking the Pill on a Sunday, on the first day of their menstrual period, or on the day of their appointment with their gynecologist.

-1. She should take 1 pill at the same time each day until she finishes the pack.
+1. They should take 1 pill at the same time each day until they finishes the pack.
 The best time is ½ an hour after a full meal.
-She may feel mildly nauseous during the first month, but this usually goes away.
+They may feel mildly nauseous during the first month, but this usually goes away.

-2. After completing a 21–day pack, she should immediately start a new package of pills the next day.
+2. After completing a 21–day pack, they should immediately start a new package of pills the next day.

-Please remind your daughter: to take her pill at exactly the same time everyday.
+Please remind your child: to take their pill at exactly the same time every day.
 A good time to take the Pill is at 6, 7, or 8pm every evening.
-It is not a good idea to tell her to take the Pill when she wakes up or before she goes to sleep, as those times will likely vary on school nights and weekends.
+It is not a good idea to tell them to take the Pill when they wakes up or before they go to sleep, as those times will likely vary on school nights and weekends.

-Young women have shared creative ways to remember to take their pill such as writing a reminder on a calendar, or setting a cell phone alarm, which ensures that they take their pill at a consistent time each day.
-Try to think of a special way that your daughter can remember to take her pill.
+Teens have shared creative ways to remember to take their pill such as writing a reminder on a calendar, or setting a cell phone alarm, which ensures that they take their pill at a consistent time each day.
+Try to think of a special way that your child can remember to take their pill.

-What if my daughter forgets to take one or more hormonal pills?
+What if my child forgets to take one or more hormonal pills?

-• If she misses 1 or 2 active (hormone) pills in a row, she should take the pill(s) as soon as possible and then continue taking 1 pill each day.
-She can take 2 pills on the same day (one at the moment she remembers and the other at the regular time) or even 2 at the same time.
+• If they miss 1 or 2 active (hormone) pills in a row, they should take the pill(s) as soon as possible and then continue taking 1 pill each day.
+They can take 2 pills on the same day (one at the moment they remembers and the other at the regular time) or even 2 at the same time.

-• If she misses 3 or more active (hormone) pills in a row, she should take all 3 hormone pills as soon as possible and then continue taking 1 pill each day.
+• If they miss 3 or more active (hormone) pills in a row, they should take all 3 hormone pills as soon as possible and then continue taking 1 pill each day.

-• If your daughter is sexually active and does not use condoms, she should call the GYN team to find out if she should also take emergency contraception (EC).
-She should use condoms for the next 7 days.
+• If your child is sexually active and does not use condoms, they should call the GYN team to find out if they should also take emergency contraception (EC).
+They should use condoms for the next 7 days.

-• Note: If she is taking very low dose hormone pills with just 20ug of ethinyl estradiol and misses 2 pills, she should follow the instructions for missing 3 or more pills.
+Note: If they are taking very low dose hormone pills with just 20ug of ethinyl estradiol and misses 2 pills, they should follow the instructions for missing 3 or more pills.

-Your daughter may have breakthrough bleeding (spotting) if she forgets to take her pill on time; some women/teens’ bodies are so sensitive that they will bleed if they take their pill just 20 minutes late.
-If she misses pills she may get an extra menstrual period.
+Your child may have breakthrough bleeding (spotting) if they forget to take their pill on time; some teens’ bodies are so sensitive that they will bleed if they take their pill just 20 minutes late.
+If they miss pills they may get an extra menstrual period.

-What if my daughter complains about the oral contraceptive pills that she was prescribed?
+What if my child complains about the oral contraceptive pills that they were prescribed?

-If your daughter is not happy with the Pill that she is taking and the effects they have on her body, please encourage her to talk to the GYN team.
-She should NOT just give up and stop taking the pills.
-Most likely her gynecologist will be able to give her a prescription for a different type of oral contraceptive pill or another type of hormonal medication.
+If your child is not happy with the Pill that they are taking and the effects they have on their body, please encourage them to talk to the GYN team.
+They should NOT just give up and stop taking the pills.
+Most likely their gynecologist will be able to give them a prescription for a different type of oral contraceptive pill or another type of hormonal medication.
 There are many types of hormonal pills and they affect people differently.
-Your daughter may like some, but not others.
-Be prepared that she might need to try a few different types of hormonal pills until she finds the one that works best for her.
+Your child may like some, but not others.
+Be prepared that they might need to try a few different types of hormonal pills until they find the one that works best for them.

 Hormonal pills (also called oral contraceptive pills) can be a very effective treatment for endometriosis.
-Encourage your daughter to ask questions about the Pill before she considers taking it.
+Encourage your child to ask questions about the Pill before they considers taking it.

 Endometriosis for Parents: Progestin-Only Hormonal Therapy

-Are there any reasons why my daughter might not be able to take progestin–only hormone therapy?
+Are there any reasons why my child might not be able to take progestin–only hormone therapy?

 There are certain circumstances when progestin–only hormone therapy may not be prescribed.
-The GYN team should be informed if your daughter is currently being treated (or has been treated in the past) for any other medical condition(s) in addition to endometriosis, including epilepsy (seizures), migraines, asthma, heart or kidney problems.
-Progestin–only hormone therapy is never prescribed while a woman is pregnant, or if she has cancer, unexplained vaginal bleeding or severe liver disease.
-You should also tell the team if your daughter has diabetes, high blood pressure, high cholesterol or if she has been diagnosed with depression in the past.
+The GYN team should be informed if your child is currently being treated (or has been treated in the past) for any other medical condition(s) in addition to endometriosis, including epilepsy (seizures), migraines, asthma, heart or kidney problems.
+Progestin–only hormone therapy is never prescribed while a person is pregnant, or if they have cancer, unexplained vaginal bleeding or severe liver disease.
+You should also tell the team if your child has diabetes, high blood pressure, high cholesterol or if they have been diagnosed with depression in the past.

 Are there any side effects we should be aware of?

-Most teens and young women have little or no side effects while taking progestin–only medication.
+Most teens have little or no side effects while taking progestin–only medication.
 Possible side effects can include breakthrough bleeding or spotting, changes in weight, acne, breast enlargement, feeling bloated, headache/migraines, nausea or vomiting.
 There is a possibility of bone density loss (thinning of the bones) with Depo–Provera®.
 Hormone medications can affect people differently.
-Some teens/women will have irregular bleeding while taking progestin–only hormone therapy, especially during the first 6 months of treatment.
+Some teens will have irregular bleeding while taking progestin–only hormone therapy, especially during the first 6 months of treatment.
 Breakthrough bleeding is less common with long–term use.

 How is norethindrone acetate taken?

 Norethindrome acetate is a pill that comes in a bottle (not pill pack) and is taken orally.
-If your daughter is prescribed this medication, she will start out on a low dose and may gradually increase the amount until she has no bleeding or pain.
+If your child is prescribed this medication, they will start out on a low dose and may gradually increase the amount until they have no bleeding or pain.
 (The prescribed dose can vary from 5–10 milligrams/day.)

 How is Nor–QD® or Camilla® taken?